Tropical Storm Irina: Preparation and impact

 Once Irina began to move along the coast of Madagascar, it brought severe floods and many landslides which claimed nearly 72 lives, with almost 911 misplaced near Antananarivo.
 Several authorities along the western coast said that the storm destroyed nearly 1,348 homes and caused landslides which blocked several roads which isolated several villages.

 The official death toll as of 6 March stood at 77, including at least 65 dead in the island nation, most of them in the southeastern Ifanadiana district.
 Five fishermen were killed of the Mozambique coast and at least 3 more people in the south of the country when a tree fell on their roof and collapsed it.
 South Africa reported four fatalities as waves of up to 3 m battered the port of Durban and forced all ships to seek safety.
-Irina is the deadliest storm of the season so far, and took the total death toll of the 2011–12 season to 164, the highest since the 2006–07 season.
+Irina was the deadliest storm of the season, and took the total death toll of the 2011–12 season to 164, the highest since the 2006–07 season.